gleez/cms/modules/gleez/guide/gleez/about.install.md

     -- change to --
     'base_url'   => 'http://example.com/subfolder/',

-Please use full aboslute url in base_url when running in subfolder, madatory.
+Please use full aboslute url in base_url when running in subfolder is mandatory.
 If you put Gleez in a subfolder, the links on all your pages will probably be broken, especially if you move a site that is already made.
 You could probably fix it by adding a [<base\>](http://w3schools.com/tags/tag_base.asp) tag.